-It may surprise you that I have never thought running was fun, nor do I think it makes me better than anyone else because I do.
+It may surprise you that I have never thought long distance running was fun, nor do I think it makes me better than anyone else because I did.
 It was time I did something for myself, on my own, and I did.
 Here’s why;

 Prove to myself that I could